apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**In Philadelphia measles outbreak, child sent to daycare despite quarantine instructions**
+**LG's OLED Signature T Transparent TV Is Absolutely Incredible**

-You can read more about it [here](https://www.nbcnews.com/health/health-news/philadelphia-measles-outbreak-hospital-day-care-rcna133269).
+You can read more about it [here](https://www.thedailybeast.com/lgs-oled-signature-t-transparent-tv-is-absolutely-incredible).

 ## Requirements
 - Python 3.8